 Force Technology created the world's first system to provide a complete environment for training tugboat captains in maneuvering large vessels such as oil and gas tankers into restricted spaces using multiple boats.
 Connext DDS delivered the connectivity framework that offered real-time data interchange between subsystems, without requiring the developers to know specific code for each subsystem added to the application.

 CAE Sim XXI Full Flight Simulator

-Pilots around the world consider CAE’s Sim XXI full-flight simulator as the closest simulation of the true experience of flight.
-It delivers breakthrough visual realism, precise cockpit replication, high-fidelity avionics simulation, and flight and ground-handling characteristics indistinguishable from the aircraft.
-Connext DDS helps to achieve this level of full-flight simulation that involves a variety of complex subsystems sharing and processing data in real-time.
+Pilots around the world consider CAE’s Sim XXI full-flight simulator to be the closest simulation of the true experience of flight.
+It delivers breakthrough visual realism, precise cockpit replication, high-fidelity avionics simulation and flight and ground-handling characteristics that are indistinguishable from the aircraft.
+Connext DDS helps to achieve this level of full-flight simulation, which involves a variety of complex subsystems sharing and processing data in real-time.

 US Navy HiPer-D

 The Naval Sea Systems Command (NAVSEA) Dahlgren Division needed to investigate how to apply advanced technologies and concepts to the Naval Surface Ship Anti-Air Warfare (AAW) problem domain.
-Connext DDS was used by the US Navy High Performance Distributed Computing Project (HiPer-D) to create test bed demonstrations, based fully on COTS technology, that enabled NAVSEA to investigate technologies supporting real-time, distributed, scalable, fault-tolerant, heterogeneous computing systems to be used in combat systems.
+Connext DDS was used by the U.S. Navy High Performance Distributed Computing Project (HiPer-D) to create test bed demonstrations, based fully on COTS technology, that enabled NAVSEA to investigate technologies supporting real-time, distributed, scalable, fault-tolerant and heterogeneous computing systems that can be used in combat systems.